 A further factor I need to reflect on is my concern about catastrophising impulses – what others have called the “extreme claims problem”.
 My preliminary conclusion is that my reactions to such potential impulses can be too reactionary and unthinking.

 A further central question: why did I take alternative views departing from the emerging expert consensus so seriously?
-I found prominent ‘contrarian’ scholars like John Ioannidis (from Stanford University) and Carl Heneghan (from the Centre for Evidence-Based Medicine at Oxford University) to be compelling, along with other epidemiologists questioning the policy consensus.
+I found prominent ‘contrarian’ scholars like John Ioannidis (from Stanford University) and Carl Heneghan (from the Centre for Evidence-Based Medicine at Oxford University) to be compelling, along with other epidemiologists questioning the prevailing covid policy consensus.

 Whatever the reasons (like those listed above), from a certain point – probably from around mid-April during the first lockdown in Melbourne, Australia – I began to think more critically about some pandemic policies and wondered whether ‘following the science’ necessarily entailed what we were told it did.
 For starters I knew from earlier STS training that policy rarely follows directly and unambiguously from the relevant science (or other forms of expert knowledge).
 Rather, knowledge utilisation processes can be highly complex and involve myriad judgements which are rarely made clear when politicians and others glibly claim that what they’re doing is ‘science-based’ or ‘evidence-based’.
 But more than anything I began wondering whether the unprecedented policy actions that were being undertaken were justified by our emerging epidemiological knowledge about COVID-19.